sulfo/xml-sitemap-feed/readme.txt

 `
 You can also choose to notify major search engines of your new XML sitemap manually.
 Start with getting a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) or head over to [XML-Sitemaps.com](http://www.xml-sitemaps.com/validate-xml-sitemap.html) and enter your sites sitemap URL.

-= Advanced / Troubleshooting =

-**Q: Can I change the sitemap name/URL?**
+= Can I change the sitemap name/URL? =

-**A:** No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/sitemap.xml` but if you have the Default option set the feed is only available via `yourblogurl.tld/?sitemap=1`.
+No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/sitemap.xml` but if you have the Default option set the feed is only available via `yourblogurl.tld/?sitemap=1`.

-**Q: Where can I customize the xml output?**
+= Where can I customize the xml output? =

-**A:** You may edit the XML output in `xml-sitemap-feed/sitemap.xml.php` but be carefull not to break Sitemap protocol comliance.
+You may edit the XML output in `xml-sitemap-feed/sitemap.xml.php` but be carefull not to break Sitemap protocol comliance.
 Read more on [Sitemaps XML format](http://www.sitemaps.org/protocol.php).

 The stylesheet (to make the sitemap human readable) can be edited in `xml-sitemap-feed/sitemap.xsl.php`.

-**Q: I get a 404 page instead of both sitemap.xml and robots.txt!**
+= I get a 404 page instead of both sitemap.xml and robots.txt! =

-**A:** There are plugins like Event Calendar (at least v.3.2.beta2) known to mess with rewrite rules, causing problems with WordPress internal feeds and robots.txt generation and thus conflict with the XML Sitemap Feed plugin.
+There are plugins like Event Calendar (at least v.3.2.beta2) known to mess with rewrite rules, causing problems with WordPress internal feeds and robots.txt generation and thus conflict with the XML Sitemap Feed plugin.
 Deactivate all plugins and see if you get a basic robots.txt file showing:
 `
 User-agent: *
 Disallow:
 `
 Reactivate your plugins one by one to find out which one is causing the problem.
 Then report the bug to the plugin developer.

-**Q: I get a 404 page instead of robots.txt while sitemap.xml works fine!**
+= I get a 404 page instead of robots.txt while sitemap.xml works fine! =

-**A:** There is a know issue with WordPress (at least up to 2.8) not generating a robots.txt when there are _no posts_ with _published_ status.
+There is a know issue with WordPress (at least up to 2.8) not generating a robots.txt when there are _no posts_ with _published_ status.
 If you use WordPress as a CMS with only _pages_, this will affect you.

 To get around this, you might either at least write one post and give it _Private_ status or alternatively create your own robots.txt file containing:
 `